 November is Diabetes Awareness Month!
 World Diabetes Day (WDD) is celebrated globally on November 14 to raise awareness about both Type 1 and Type 2 diabetes.

-Diabetes is a chronic disease in which the body does not make or properly use insulin, a hormone that is needed to convert sugar, starches, and other food into energy by moving glucose from blood into the cells.
+Diabetes is a chronic disease in which the body does not make or properly use hormone for utilizing sugar, a hormone that is needed to convert sugar, starches, and other food into energy by moving glucose from blood into the cells.

 People with diabetes have increased blood glucose (sugar) levels for one or more of the following three reasons: